(The case of Lizzie Borden and other Murderous Women)

-This was one of the most mysterious, barbarous crime you could ever imagine.
-They never found a murder weapon.
-No blood was found on Lizzie minutes after the murder of her father.
-The jury had doubt.
+This was one of the most mysterious, barbarous crimes you could ever imagine.
+The police never found a murder weapon.
+No blood was ever found on Lizzie minutes after the murder of her father.
+The jurors had doubts.
 Also, they never found the killer.
 Why?
 They never even tried to look for a killer.
 Why?
 Rufus B. Hilliard, the City Marshal of Fall River, declared the case closed, implying that the police had found the murderer and the court had let her go.
 He was convinced Lizzie was guilty.

 Thus, my personal journey began.
-When you step inside the Lizzie Borden Bed and Breakfast, you’re transported back into the 1800s.
-Everything in the house is preserved or replicated right down to the murder couch where Andrew Borden was slain.
+When you step inside the Lizzie Borden bed and breakfast, you’re transported back into the 1800s.
+Everything in the house is preserved or replicated right down to the couch where Andrew Borden was slain.
 It is creepy and haunting, exciting and historic.
 Also, It makes it easier to plot out how the murders could have been done.

-Built by circumstantial evidence, I was excited to participate in a mock trial two years in a row, planning the prosecution side to win an impossible case, It was very disappointing that we could not win this case.
+Built upon circumstantial evidence, I was excited to participate in a mock trial, organized by paranormal investigators, Chris Mancuso and Brain Cano.
+Two years in a row, we planned the prosecution side to win an impossible case.
+It was very disappointing that we could not win both trials.
 However, being in the house again gave me some new ideas and insights.

-I took part in a paranormal investigation at the house.
-I am a skeptic, but because of a strange happening, my research took me to a whole new level, which added the family lineage and the history of the town itself.
+I later took part in a paranormal investigation, again hosted by Chris Mancuso and Brian Cano on the premises.
+I am a skeptic, but because of an unexplained incident that occurred there, my research took me to a whole new level, adding the family lineage and the history of the town itself.

 Did she?
-Like many others, I recall this famously morbid mantra from my childhood, and while haunting, I have since learned that it is also factually inaccurate like many things about the case.
+Like many others, I recall this famously morbid mantra from my childhood.
+While haunting, I have since learned that it is also factually inaccurate like many things about the case.

-All the stories, all the shows, and all the movies are made to entertain, not to tell the story; the story about a woman who was maybe ahead of her time.
+All the stories, all the shows, and all the movies were made to entertain, not to tell the true story.
+The story of a woman who was maybe ahead of her time.
 Can I have compassion for her?
 Was she innocent?
 Or was she a calculated killer with greed driving her?

 Through my research, I found similarities in our present world and in Lizzie’s world.
-For example: the newspapers that reported every day about the crime and the trial had extreme differences and points of view, similar to what we are experiencing today with Fox News and MSNBC News and Fake News.
+For example: the newspapers at the time reported continuously each day offering extremely different points of view, similar to what we are experiencing today with Fox News and MSNBC News and Fake News.

-When Lizzie was in jail waiting for the preliminary hearing, an argument was overheard by the Matron.
-Lizzie said to her sister,
+One example occurred when Lizzie was in jail waiting for the preliminary hearing.
+An argument was overheard by the Matron when Lizzie said to her sister,

 “You gave me away, Emma, didn’t you?
 Emma said, “I only told Mr. Jennings what I thought he ought to